Trebuchet MS: Availability

-Trebuchet MS has been released with the Microsoft Windows operating system since Microsoft Windows 2000.
-The typeface has been released with Internet Explorer since version 4.0 and Microsoft Word since Word 2000.
+Trebuchet MS has been released with the Windows operating system since Windows 2000, with Internet Explorer since version 4.0, and Microsoft Word since Word 2000.
 It is also included with macOS, iOS and ChromeOS.

 The Trebuchet 2010 font family was introduced by Ascender Corp in July 2010 as part of the Ascender 2010 Font Pack.
 In addition to extensive OpenType typographic feature support, the family was extended with new black and black italic fonts.
 The new weights and OpenType features were developed by Ascender's Steve Matteson and Terrance Weinzierl.

 Trebuchet Pro

 In 2010, Ascender and Microsoft released an expanded version of Trebuchet for commercial sale.
 This included additional features such as small caps, stylistic alternates and text figures, as well as an additional Black weight with italic.